Hu

 A Selection from the Cast Collection of the Museum of Fine Arts

-The exhibition will next be open to individual visitors on 27 April from 10.00 to 14.00.
-Other visiting days this year will be on 29 June, 31 August and 26 October.
+The exhibition will next be open to individual visitors on Saturday 26 April, between 10.00 and 14.00.
 Tickets can be purchased in advance online at Liget+.
 There will be no on-site ticket sales at the OMRRK building (National Museum Conservation and Storage Centre, Building A 1135 Budapest, Szabolcs utca 33-35.
 Accessible also from Vágány utca 5.).
+Other dates in 2025 are 28 June, 30 August and 25 October.

 As a result of a project to restore the plaster cast collection of the Museum of Fine Arts, the collection is now on display in two locations: at the visible storage of the National Museum Conservation and Storage Centre in Budapest and the Star Fortress in Komárom.